The Raleigh School will post job openings here as they arise.

 - Fulfill miscellaneous responsibilities as defined by the Lead Teacher, Head of School or Elementary Director.

-An assistant teacher will have a four-year degree, ideally with coursework in education, child development, or psychology.
-Preference in hiring will be given to applicants with experience in an elementary classroom setting.
+An assistant teacher will be at least a high school graduate with additional training and/or experience in education, child development, or psychology.
+Preference in hiring will be given to applicants with college degrees, education background, and experience in an elementary classroom.

 - Ability to understand and follow specific instructions and procedures.